dltj/dltj-blog/content/2022-01-13-issue-80-cryptocurrency-mining-interlibrary-loan.md

 anchor="Texas Plans to Become the U.S. Bitcoin Capital.
 Can Its Grid, Ercot, Handle It?" post="Bloomberg, 19-Nov-2021" %}

-{% include image.html wpsrc="2022/2022-01-12-calculator-tape.jpg" float="right" width="320" alt="Jumble of calculator tape" caption="<i><a href='https://www.flickr.com/photos/97699489@N00/4758769769'>Tape Pile</a></i>, by SidewaysSarah, CC-By"%}  One thread that I already anticipate will be covered on many Thursdays is the growing cryptocurrency problem.
+{{ image(float="right", width="320", localsrc="2022/2022-01-12-calculator-tape.jpg", caption="<i><a href='https://www.flickr.com/photos/97699489@N00/4758769769'>Tape Pile</a></i>, by SidewaysSarah, CC-By", alt="Jumble of calculator tape") }}  One thread that I already anticipate will be covered on many Thursdays is the growing cryptocurrency problem.
 In this edition: how cryptocurrencies are a waste of resources.
 A brief introduction, in case you haven't encountered this technology yet, goes like this: cryptocurrencies are tokens of value that are exchanged on a "blockchain".
 A blockchain, in turn, is like a strip of calculator tape...once something is printed on it, it doesn't come off and it is there for everyone to see.